 "A melodious and heartwarming debut about love, friendship, and a secret that could change everything.
 This one is special.”

 ~Emily Liebert, USA Today bestselling author of Some Women and Pretty Revenge

-Hazel's second novel will be out in the UK in March with the title:
+Hazel's second novel is out in the UK with the title:

-AWAY WITH THE PENGUINS and in the US in June with the title:
+AWAY WITH THE PENGUINS and will be out in the US in June with the title:

 HOW THE PENGUINS SAVED VERONICA.

 Veronica McCreedy lives in a mansion by the sea.
 She loves a nice cup of Darjeeling tea, perhaps with a ginger thin on the side.
 She enjoys watching a good wildlife documentary.
 She is never seen without her ruby-red lipstick.
 Although these days Veronica is rarely seen by anyone because at eighty-five her days are spent mostly at home, alone.